 In the choice to make Nelson Mandela an exemplar of effective resistance and paradigmatic revolutionary subject, Mbembe characterises him in terms of a line of flight.
 Within Deleuze and Guattari's work, lines of flight are movements of escape into the exterior of the hegemonic power structures.
 They come from that structure and as such have no frame from which to apprehend what is beyond it - they are a shot in the dark (Deleuze & Parnet, 1977, p112).
 They are experiments, which may ultimately be absorbed by the black holes of the face (i.e. co-opted and reintegrated into the form they once were escaping), or maintain their intensity and become part of some more fluid arrangement antagonistic to the face, in so doing becoming a nomadic war machine.
-(The nomadic war machine a Deleuzoguattarian concept that will get more attention in the third part of this essay, but for now we can just say that the term denotes a relatively less-transcendently-structured arrangement, whether conceptual or sociopolicial, exterior to State-forms, that tends to deterritorialise spaces, which may continue to do so through maintaining a plateau of intensity, or else be co-opted by a State-form, or else be destroyed).
+(The nomadic war machine a Deleuzoguattarian concept that will get more attention in the third part of this dissertation, but for now we can just say that the term denotes a relatively less-transcendently-structured arrangement, whether conceptual or sociopolicial, exterior to State-forms, that tends to deterritorialise spaces, which may continue to do so through maintaining a plateau of intensity, or else be co-opted by a State-form, or else be destroyed).
 The notion of lines of flight is drawn from murdered Black Panther Party member, George Jackson, who is often deployed by Deleuze & Guattari (1983, p.
 277, 1987, p.
 203) for saying, "I may run, but all the while that I am, I'll be looking for a stick" (Jackson, 1970, p.
-328)6 - expressing how "a line of flight composes itself as a search for a weapon" (Koerner, 2011, p.
-161) - for Deleuze and
+328) 34 - expressing how "a line of flight composes itself as a search for a weapon" (Koerner, 2011, p.
+161) - for Deleuze and Guattari, it is "on lines of flight that new weapons are invented, to be turned against the heavy arms of the State" (1987, p.
+204).35

-6 This quote is from the original George Jackson text - the translation of Deleuze and Guatarri's translation in Anti-Oedipus is "I may take flight, but all the while I am fleeing, I will be looking for a weapon," and in A Thousand Plateaus is "I may be running, but I'm looking for a gun as I go" (1983, p.
+34 This quote is from the original George Jackson text - the translation of Deleuze and Guatarri's translation in Anti-Oedipus is "I may take flight, but all the while I am fleeing, I will be looking for a weapon," and in A Thousand Plateaus is ""I may be running, but I'm looking for a gun as I go" (1983, p.
 277, 1987, p.
 203).